-Consequences of \eq{fundeq} have so far been worked out only for systems with standard time-reversible Newtonian dynamics \cite{sch14,dyr18a}, but since \eq{fundeq} follows from \eq{hsi} that has no reference to thermal equilibrium, \eq{fundeq} may also be applied to active-matter models with a hidden-scale-invariant potential-energy function.
-Note that the function $\Sex(\bR)$ still refers to the standard microcanonical ensemble according to which $\Sex(\bR)$ is basically the logarithm of the number of configurations with the same density and potential energy as $\bR$ \cite{sch14}.
+The consequences of \eq{fundeq} have so far been worked out only for systems with standard time-reversible Newtonian dynamics \cite{sch14,dyr18a}.
+However, \eq{fundeq} follows from \eq{hsi} that has no reference to thermal equilibrium; hence \eq{fundeq} may also be applied to active-matter models with a hidden-scale-invariant potential-energy function.
+Note that the function $\Sex(\bR)$ still refers to the standard microcanonical ensemble according to which $\Sex(\bR)$ is basically the logarithm of the number of configurations at the same density with the same potential energy as $\bR$ \cite{sch14}.